Imprivata

-Imprivata is a Digital Identity Security company based in Waltham, Massachusetts.
-Imprivata was born in 2002, with the idea to solve the problem of how to provide fast, secure access to software systems.
-Their first product, Imprivata OneSign®, came to market in 2004, and they expanded into Europe in 2006.
-Since then, they have introduced an ever-growing range of solutions designed to provide ‘invisible security’ for health information technology.
-In 2015 they were listed on the New York stock exchange and in 2016 we were acquired by Thoma Bravo LLC.
+Imprivata is a digital identity security company based in Waltham, Massachusetts.
+Their first product came to market in 2004, and they expanded into Europe in 2006.

 In 2017, Imprivata had over 1,700 clients and several offices across America, Europe and Australia.
 Imprivata customers are primarily from the healthcare industry.
-Imprivata became a public company on June 25, 2014, and was listed on the New York Stock Exchange, until it was acquired by private equity investment firm Thoma Bravo, LLC in 2016.
+Imprivata became a public company on June 25, 2014, and was listed on the New York Stock Exchange, until it was acquired by private equity investment firm Thoma Bravo in 2016.

-Now on the lookout for innovative companies that enhance their own solutions, in 2019 they acquired GroundControl to expand their mobile offerings, in 2020 FairWarning to expand their Digital Identity platform and more recently Xton Technologies and SecureLink to deliver privileged access management (PAM) both for internal and external users.
+In 2019, they acquired GroundControl to expand their mobile offerings, in 2020, FairWarning to expand their Digital Identity platform and more recently Xton Technologies and SecureLink to deliver privileged access management (PAM) both for internal and external users.

 History

 Imprivata was founded by David Ting and Phil Scarfo, who had developed identity management technology while working at Polaroid Corporation’s small business incubator.

-The company shipped its first product, the OneSign Enterprise Single Sign-On appliance, in 2004.
+The company shipped its first product, the OneSign Enterprise Single Sign-on appliance, in 2004.
 In 2005, Imprivata expanded to Europe, Africa and the Middle East, and in 2006 Imprivata founder David Ting was selected by InfoWorld as one of the top 25 chief technology officers of the year.

 In 2009, Imprivata acquired the assets of IdentiPHI, a manufacturer and reseller of biometric technology, including the SAFsolution product line, and in 2011, acquired assets of Validus Medical Systems of Santa Cruz, California, which was incorporated into the Imprivata Cortext technology.

 In July 2016, Imprivata announced that it agreed to be acquired by Thoma Bravo, a private equity firm based in San Francisco, for $19.25 per share, estimated at a total of $544 million.
 Omar Hussain was the chief executive at the time.